M-Pauley/zion-metal/01-Master_Node.md

 ## Part 1:

-🧰 A large tool requires a bigger toolbox. 🧰
+🧰 A large tool requires a bigger box. 🧰

 ### A Fresh Start

 Get started by installing Ubuntu Server v22.04 on the workstation.
 I'll call mine ZionNode00 since it will eventually be a control and worker node.
-If you haven't done this a hundred times in your life, use the 🔎googler🔍 and find an install guide or use [this one](https://ubuntu.com/download/server) and find everything you need.
+If you haven't installed an OS a hundred times in your life, use the 🔎googler🔍 and find an install guide or use [this one](https://ubuntu.com/download/server) and find everything you need.

 > TIP: It would be a good idea to create your Github account and SSH keys so they can be imported during installation.